algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 In the second scenario (after life lost):

 Whenever a life is lost, the system disables (but does not reset) the ghosts' individual gum counters and uses a global gum counter instead.
-This counter is enabled and reset to zero after a life is lost, counting the number of dots eaten from that point forward.
+This counter is enabled and reset to zero after a life is lost, counting the number of Gums eaten from that point forward.
 The three ghosts inside the house must wait for this special counter to tell them when to leave.
 Pinky is released when the counter value is equal to 7 and Inky is released when it equals 17.

 The only way to deactivate the counter is for Clyde to be inside the house when the counter equals 32; otherwise, it will keep counting gums even after the ghost house is empty.
 If Clyde *is* present at the appropriate time, the global counter is reset to zero and deactivated, and the ghosts' personal gum limits are re-enabled and used as before for determining when to leave the house (including Clyde who is still in the house at this time).
 If gum counters were the only control, Pac-Man could simply stop eating gums early on and keep the ghosts trapped inside the house forever.